 Salary and location

-Child and youth workers are categorised as Operational Services (OPS) and receive a competitive salary in line with the South Australian Public Sector Wages Parity Enterprise Agreement (refer to Schedule 1.13 for more detail).
+Child and youth workers are employed as Operational Services (OPS) under the South Australian Public Sector Enterprise Agreement: Salaried 2021, and receive a competitive salary.

-Child and youth work roles are typically remunerated at OPS2 or OPS3 - with leadership roles at OPS4 or OPS5 - plus superannuation (currently 9.5%).
+Child and youth work roles are typically remunerated at OPS2 or OPS3 - with leadership roles at OPS4 or OPS5 - plus employer superannuation (currently 10%).

 - OPS2 Child and Youth Support Worker

 In addition to the annual base salary, shift penalties may apply.
 This can increase an employee's annual salary by up to $15,000 per annum (dependant upon shifts undertaken).

 The South Australian Public Sector also offers attractive salary sacrifice benefits.

 These roles are typically ongoing and casual positions, allowing for morning, afternoon or night shifts over a rotating 7-day roster.